Our research on plastic pollution

 What are plastics doing to your soil?

-We want to know more about how different plastics are used in vegetable plots, community gardens and allotments and determine ways of minimising further contamination.
+How do microplastics affect your soil and growing space?
+We worked with Coventry University’s Centre for Agroecology, Water and Resilience (CAWR) to find out how different plastics are used in vegetable plots, community gardens and allotments and determine ways of minimising further contamination.

 Plastics in the garden